Leah1977/LSH_Electricians_MS1/README.md

 Photo by <a href="https://unsplash.com/@steve_j?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Steve Johnson</a> on <a href="/s/photos/electrical-wire?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 Photo by Steve Johnson on Unsplash

+#### Image for wireframe Photo by Royalty-free stock photo ID: 1318378229
+#### Background with uniformed electrician with tools and electrical equipment and blue background.
+By Davizro Photography www.shutterstock.com

 #### Testimonial Image 1.
 Photo by <a href="https://unsplash.com/@everythingcaptured?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Edward Cisneros</a> on <a href="/t/people?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 Photo by Edward Cisneros on Unsplash